m1-llie/m1-llie.github.io/_pages/about.md

 # News
+- *01/2025*: &nbsp;*RansomRadar* is accepted to FSE'25.
+This year's conference will be co-located with ISSTA'25 in Norway. 🎉
 - *12/2024*: &nbsp;*Remembrall* is accepted to ISSTA'25.
 Let's meet in Trondheim, Norway next June. 🎉
 - *07/2024*: &nbsp;I am spending this summer at the University of Chicago as a visiting student researcher, hosted by [Prof. Grant Ho](https://people.cs.uchicago.edu/~grantho/).
 Excited!
 - *04/2024*: &nbsp;Gave a talk in ICSE'24 research track.
 Shout out to the new friends I met in Lisbon!